Fuya Station

 Fuya Station (府屋駅, Fuya eki) is a railway station in the city of Murakami, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Fuya Station is served by the Uetsu Main Line, and is 95.9 kilometers from the starting point of the line at Niitsu Station.

 Station layout

-The station consists of one ground-level side platforms and one island platform connected by a footbridge.
+The station consists of one ground-level side platform and one island platform connected by a footbridge.
 However, only one side of the island platform is in normal use.
-The station is unmanned, but there is an automatic ticket vending machine.
+The station is unstaffed, but there is an automatic ticket vending machine.

 Platforms

 History

 Fuya Station opened on 31 July 1924.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 95 passengers daily (boarding passengers only).